Terms of Service

 - 4.8.
 Your Precoro Account is activated after we receive your first payment for Services and Additional Services (if ordered).
 Following the activation of your Precoro Account, it shall be regularly and automatically debited by Precoro in accordance with your Payment Plan and terms and conditions indicated in this document unless there is a separate agreement in writing agreeing otherwise or the Concierge Setup is used in which case fees will be charged no later than thirty (30) days from the activation date.
 You can follow and check your balance here https://app.precoro.com/manage/company/balance.

 - 4.9.
-We start to charge you for using the Concierge Setup after your Precoro Account is fully set up, but in any case, no later than thirty (30) days after we have started setting up your Precoro Account.
+We start to charge you for using the Concierge Setup after your Precoro Account is fully set up, but in any case, no later than thirty (30) days after we kick off the Precoro Account setup.

 - 4.10.
 When you add a User to your Precoro Account, and the number of added Users exceeds the minimum number of Users indicated in the Payment Plan, your balance will be debited based on the current number of Users you have.

 - 4.11.
 When you add a User to your Precoro Account, and the number of added Users is less than the minimum quantity of Users indicated in the Payment Plan, your balance will be debited based on the minimum quantity of Users indicated in the Payment Plan.

 - 4.12.
 Some Customers’ fees under certain Payment Plans may change from time to time when the initial number of Users increases.
 An automatic Payment Plan change is not available, and in order to request a change of fees in your Payment Plan, you need to contact our support team at [email protected].
 Precoro will charge your Precoro Account for the actual number of Users in case you did not request a change of fees as required.

 - 4.13.
 If there are not enough funds in your Precoro Account balance to pay for one day of using the Services, Precoro reserves the right to suspend the access of all your Users to the Precoro Account.